“One must not always think so much about what one should do,

 I visit Melinda's world often.

-"be an artist in the conventional sense of the term", I had the thought, "Well, who among us is?"
+I remain intrigued with Schwakhofer's ability to literally weave a tapestry of made and found objects and observations, and having not seen the evidence of her efforts in actuality have come to view her blog as a specifically coherent work of art.
+So when she shares with us that she may not "be an artist in the conventional sense of the term", I had the thought, "Well, who among us is?"
 Convention is ephemeral.
 Convention is fashionable, or political.
 Art (especially when removed from the wall and pedestal) is communication.
 The drive to wind out a conceptual thread and share the great mystery of discovery.

 Perusing the evidence of Melinda's response, I'm reminded of a wonderful defining statement from R. Buckminster Fuller (himself a most unconventional artist).
 Fuller said, “I live on Earth at present, and I don’t know what I am.
 I know that I am not a category.
 I am not a thing — a noun.
 I seem to be a verb, an evolutionary process – an integral function of the universe.” ”

-"I am acutely aware that my persona is a construct – something which has been created and can thus be re-created."
+Which (of course) is An Other way of saying, "I am acutely aware that my persona is a construct – something which has been created and can thus be re-created."

 And that's darned good living.

 While comprehending both the conveniences and pitfalls of a Cause and Effect existence, here at empathinc. we prefer to live in a Call and Response Universe.
 This series is an exploration of that space.
+I visit Melinda's world often.

 Thank you Melinda, for Responding to the Call.